radikalportal/radikalportal/wp-content/plugins/wordpress-23-related-posts-plugin/readme.txt

 Contributors: zemanta
 Tags: related,posts,post,related posts,plugin,seo
 License: GPLv2
-Requires at least: 3.3
+Requires at least: 3.6
-Tested up to: 3.9
+Tested up to: 4.0
-Stable tag: 3.4.2
+Stable tag: 3.5.1

-WordPress Related Posts generates a list of related posts with thumbnails and gives you click-through statistics.
+WordPress Related Posts - the plugin for related posts with thumbnails.
+Caching included.

 == Description ==

 Quickly increase your readers' engagement with your posts by adding Related Posts in the footer of your content.
 Automatically added Related Posts can increase your internal traffic up to 10%.
 Just install and activate.
 To attract attention and improve SEO, link out to Related Posts across the web from your compose screen.
 Search for posts and hand-pick them with ease.
-Recommendations are provided by Zemanta's world-class semantic service, including advanced analytics.
+Recommendations are provided by Zemanta's world-class semantic service.
+Plugin supports different styles, thumbnails, is fully customizable and includes caching for improved performance.
-The plugin also delivers statistics about Pageviews and Clicks*.
-It supports different styles, thumbnails and is fully customizable.

 After installation, go to Settings -> Related Posts in your plugins list and Turn on Advanced Features!